Five categories of fake candidate detection tool

 A simple decision tree:

-- If you hire for remote technical roles: add an identity-verification service at offer stage.
+- If you hire for sensitive remote roles or anywhere proxy fraud is plausible: add a full IDV service at offer stage (Persona, Veriff, Onfido, Sumsub, Socure, Proof).
 This closes the proxy-interviewee hole.

 - If your hires have regulated access or touch sensitive data: keep or add a background-check provider.
 This isn't optional; it's a compliance requirement in many industries.

-A well-protected hiring team usually has three of the four running in combination, with the intake-verification tool doing the bulk of the per-applicant work.
+A well-protected hiring team usually runs an intake-stage tool plus one or two of the others, with the intake tool doing the bulk of the per-applicant work and the others closing specific holes downstream.

 FAQ